lit/lit.dev/packages/lit-dev-content/site/docs/tools/adding-lit.md

 At this point, you should be able to build and run your project and see the "Hello from MyElement!" message.

-If you're ready to add features to your project, head over to [Components](/docs/components/overview/) to learn about building your first Lit component, or [Templates](/docs/templates/overview/) for details on writing templates.
+If you're ready to add features to your component, head over to [Components](/docs/components/overview/) to learn about building your first Lit component, or [Templates](/docs/templates/overview/) for details on writing templates.

 For details on building projects, including some sample Rollup configurations, see [Building for production](/docs/tools/production/).